ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+her admirers freely copied.
+The following
+poem is from her pen and is recalled by her
+death:
-autiful lives are those that bless
+Beautiful lives are those that bless
 Silent rivers of happiness.
 Whose hidden fountains but few can guess.
 Beautiful twilight, at set of sun,